 The owner of Mint.com at the time, an investment banker who had run a fund called Mint Investments for years, didn’t want to sell.
 The Mint team offered him equity in the company’s Series A funding round rather than a cash payment and after three months of negotiation, Mymint.com became Mint.com we all know.
 Mint.com got acquired by Intuit for $170 million in 2009.

 You can see from those few examples that even when cash is an issue, there are ways to get creative to the benefit of all parties involved.
 If you are serious about your brand but don’t have the funds to acquire your dream domain name, don’t give up.
-Feel free to reach out, we are always happy to chat.
+Feel free to reach out if have any questions about naming, branding, and domain, we’re always happy to hear from you.